This information is intended for use by criminal justice agencies.

 : The court is not required to send convictions for parking violations to the Department of Public Safety.

-14. Does this ordinance regulate the operation of a motor vehicle?
+15. Does this regulate the operation of a motor vehicle?

 if it does

 - Select No if the offense code is a Parking Violation.

 : The court is required to send convictions to the Department of Public Safety for offense codes that regulate the operation of a motor vehicle.